nomocas/decompose/README.md

 var result = func("world"); // return "hello World"
 ```
 It allow you to :

 - use it as this (as above)
 - fulfill it later
-- or to use it as model/aspect for other functions/compositions
+- use it as model/aspect for other functions/compositions

 So, what does all this mean...

 #### decompose.compile()

-Merge, from left to right, bunch of functions together (and so compositions because compositions are standard functions) and return the result function without modifying any of provided compositions.
+Merge (wire), from left to right, bunch of functions together (and so compositions because compositions are standard functions) and return the result function __without modifying__ any of provided compositions.

 ```javascript
 var aFunctionAspect = decompose()